 1/4 cup cinnamon imperials (red hots)

 As you can see, I tried to get a little creative with the packaging.
 If you decide to make filled ornaments like these, I'd recommend going with plastic over glass.
 No one wants to find a chip in their cocoa!
-I put one serving of cocoa mix in each one, then finished filling it with layers of chocolate chips, mini marshmallows (my affiliate link to find those on Amazon: http://amzn.to/2hunf3E, since I can't find them in a store close to me any more) and more of the candy used to flavor the mix.
+I put one serving of cocoa mix in each one, then finished filling it with layers of chocolate chips, mini marshmallows (on Amazon, since I can't find them in a store close to me any more) and more of the candy used to flavor the mix.
 If you intend to hang them, pull the top off and bend a little upward hook on each end of the wire to keep them from slipping out of the ornament.
 If you'd like to stand them, my husband had the smart idea of gluing a button on the bottom to keep it from rolling.

 I like the idea of giving these as individual or couple servings, so I found some small containers for that.
 Some of these are from the craft store, others from the dollar section at Target.